Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present two numerical experiments to compare the performance of our piecewise affine policies for the different constructions of $\hat{\U}$ with the performance of the affine policies described in \citet{BenTal2004}.
+In this section, we present two numerical experiments to compare the performance of our piecewise affine policies for the different constructions of $\hat{\U}$ and our tightened piecewise affine policies via lifting with the performance of other policies from the literature.
 We compare the performance in terms of both objective value and computational time.

-We run both of the following tests only with hypersphere uncertainty sets and budgeted uncertainty sets for two reasons: first, in the experiments of \citet{BenTal2020} piecewise affine policies performed particularly good compared to affine adjustable policies for hypersphere uncertainty, and relatively bad for budgeted uncertainty.
+We run both of the following tests with hypersphere uncertainty sets and budgeted uncertainty sets.
+In the experiments of \mbox{Ben-Tal et al. \cite{BenTal2020}} piecewise affine policies performed particularly well compared to affine adjustable policies for hypersphere uncertainty and relatively bad for budgeted uncertainty.
 Accordingly, considering these two uncertainty types gives a good impression of the benefits and limitations of piecewise affine policies.
-Second, this experimental design allows us to analyze whether or not the new formulations with the tighter bounds presented in Propositions \ref{pro:hypersphere} and \ref{pro:budgeted} have a significant impact in practice.
+Additionally, this experimental design allows us to analyze whether or not the new formulations with the tighter bounds presented in Propositions \ref{pro:hypersphere} \mbox{and \ref{pro:budgeted}} have a significant impact in practice.

-In our studies, we compare the following policies: the affine policies described in \citet{BenTal2004} (AFF), the constant policies resulting from a dominating set $\hat{\U}=\{\unitvec\}$ with only a single point which by down-monotonicity corresponds to a box (BOX), our piecewise affine policies constructed as described in Propositions \ref{pro:hypersphere} and \ref{pro:budgeted} (PAP), the piecewise affine policies constructed as described in Propositions 1 \mbox{and 5} in \citet{BenTal2020} (PAPBT), and our piecewise affine policies with the vertex re-scaling heuristic described in Section \ref{sec:rescaling} (SPAP).
-Recall that by the construction of the re-scaling heuristic, we always have $Z_{SPAP} \leq Z_{BOX}$ and $Z_{SPAP} \leq Z_{PAP}$.
-In Table \ref{tab:experiment_policies} we give an overview over all policies compared in our experiments.
+In our studies, we compare the following policies: the affine policies described in Ben-Tal et al. \cite{BenTal2004} (AFF), the constant policies resulting from a dominating set $\hat{\U}=\{\unitvec\}$ with only a single point which by down-monotonicity corresponds to a box (BOX), the near-optimal piecewise affine policies with two pieces proposed in Bertsimas and Georghiou \cite{Bertsimas2015b} (BG), our piecewise affine policies constructed as described in Propositions \ref{pro:hypersphere} and \ref{pro:budgeted} (PAP), the piecewise affine policies constructed as described in Propositions 1 \mbox{and 5} in Ben-Tal et al. \cite{BenTal2020} (PAPBT), our piecewise affine policies with the vertex re-scaling heuristic described in Section \ref{sec:rescaling} (SPAP), and our tightened piecewise affine policies via lifting described in Section \ref{sec:lifing_combination} (TLIFT).
+Note, that piecewise affine policies via lifting from Georghiou et al. \cite{Georghiou2015} are implicitly included in the comparison by Proposition \ref{pro:lift_eq_aff}.
+In Table \ref{tab:experiment_policies} we give an overview of all policies compared in our experiments.

-For all studies, we used Gurobi Version 9.1 on a 6 core 3.70 GHz i7 8700K processor using a single core per instance.
+For all studies, we used Gurobi Version 9.5 on a 6 core 3.70 GHz i7 8700K processor using a single core per instance.